docker/metadata-action/README.md

 ### Latest tag

-`latest` tag is created only on `push tag` event and resolves one of the following conditions:
+`latest` tag is created with the following conditions:

 * Git tag is a valid [semver](https://semver.org/)
 * Provided `tag-coerce-tag` is valid

+If `tag-latest-match` is filled, then it has priority over the creation of the tag.

 ### Coerces Git tag